Delivery method: Lecture - On campus or online synchronous

 Medical laboratory science is a demanding field.
 Success depends on self-discipline, self-motivation, self-reliance, integrity and the ability to work independently to solve problems and produce accurate laboratory results under stressful conditions.
 A strong science background with high school classes in chemistry, biology and algebra is recommended.

 The MLT program is highly selective and has a limited enrollment of 17 students per year.
 Selection depends upon academic preparation as well as early date of application.
 Deadline for application is August 1.
-An interview with program officials is required prior to acceptance.
-Purpose of the interview is to assist students in making the right career choice and to design a curriculum plan that affords him/her the greatest opportunity for success.
+The student is required to discuss the MLT curriculum with program officials prior to acceptance.
+Purpose of the discussion is to assist students in making the right career choice and to design a curriculum plan that affords him/her the greatest opportunity for success.
 Students are required to earn a “C” or better in all prescribed science, math and technology courses and a minimum overall grade point average of 2.00 for successful completion of the program.

 Those completing the curriculum requirements receive an Associate in Science degree and are eligible to write the national board examination to become certified as a medical laboratory technician.